A long list of people explain how blogging for job seekers is a strategy that works.

-In the past, I’ve told you how I regularly receive job offers because of what I’ve done here with JobMob, and a big part of that success comes from having done the Blog Mastermind course when I started blogging (a phenomenal course which has since been refreshed).
+In the past, I’ve told you how I regularly receive job offers because of what I’ve done here with JobMob, and a big part of that success comes from having done the Blog Mastermind course when I started blogging (a phenomenal course which has since been expanded).

 While my story is about building my personal brand, showing off my expertise and growing a network, the best fit for you might be different.

-Case study #1: blog a hobby into a career"My blog was more helpful in my job search than my degree was"Click To Tweet
+Case study #1: Blog a hobby into a career"My blog was more helpful in my job search than my degree was"Click To Tweet

 Name: Allison Hitz